Important Coronavirus Information

-At this time, we are required to suspend indoor visitation in St. Benedict’s, but indoor visits are still available in Benedict Court.
+At this time, we are still required to suspend indoor visitation.
 We understand that this is difficult news.
 Compassionate care visits may still be scheduled.
-For now, we are encouraging family and friends to connect via phone, window visits, outdoor visits, U.S. mail or visits through technology.
-Please contact us to schedule a virtual visit.
+For now, we are encouraging family and friends to connect via outdoor visits, phone, window visits, U.S. mail or visits through technology.
+Please contact us to schedule a visit.
 We will notify family members as soon as we are able to resume indoor social visits.
 Thank you for your patience and understanding.

 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with the requirements applicable to senior care facilities.

 Because we place a priority on the health and safety of our residents, Benedictine Living Community Dickinson has been offering regular coronavirus testing and as needed to residents, tenants and employees with symptoms.
 This testing helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
 If our testing identifies any new positive results, we will post an update on our hotline – 701-751-0409.

 As we have for the past year, we continue to monitor all residents and staff for signs and symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.